morris/cps1/README.md

 - S2.
 The result(s) of the operation may be passed to the callback as additional arguments.
 - S3.
 If no results need to be passed, the callback may be called with an empty argument list.
 - S4.
 The number of result arguments must be obvious, and should be constant for equivalent contexts.
 - S5.
-In particular, if the last result value is intended to be `undefined`, it must be explicitly passed to the callback.
+In particular, if the last result argument is intended to be `undefined`, it must be explicitly passed to the callback.

 ### U. Uncaught Exception